handecelikkanat/MultiInt/project-4/readme.md

 (Ale’s current project, also Edinburgh people) Analyzing Transformer Heads.
 Pruning (Edinburgh) vs. growing (Ale) transformer heads to find an optimal number of non-redundant heads.
 Experiments on massive data on new CSC cluster.

 ### TODO
-* retrain 1-layer TR 1AH 64 we 512 and 6-layer TR 1AH 64 we 512 adding one attention head and freezing the other parameters
+* retrain 1-layer TR 1AH 64 we 512 and 6-layer TR 1AH 64 we 512 adding another attention head and freezing the other parameters

 ### Benchmark data